nolesapex/DidMySettingsChange/README.md

 "python DidMySettingsChange.py" in command prompt.
 Make sure you have the latest version of python is installed on your system or it will NOT work.

 The script will then check all relevant settings and provide a report on any changes detected after you run the script again.

+## Depencies installer window  🟢 *NEW*

+Users no longer need to install depencies using the terminal.
+A GUI popup will automatically check and prompt the user to download the necessary dependencies if needed starting with V1.0.0.8

 ### Command Line Options